DHCPv4 Server

 Note

 If this option is used rather than using the global static ARP option, it does not prevent that MAC address from using other IP addresses, it only prevents other MAC addresses from using this IP address.
-In other words, it prevents another machine from using that IP to reach the firewall, but it doesn’t stop the user from changing their own IP address to something different.
+In other words, it prevents another machine from using that IP address to reach the firewall, but it doesn’t stop the user from changing their own IP address to something different.

 The remaining options available to set for this client are the same in behavior to the ones found earlier in this section for the main DHCP settings.